dieu-nguyen24/8Week-SQL-Challenges/Case Study #1 - Danny's Diner/ReadMe.md

 | B           | ramen        | 2             |
 | C           | ramen        | 3             |

+Based on the highest times ordered, the most popular item for both A and C was ramen.
+B, however, seems to like curry, sushi, and ramen equally.

 ***
 ## Question 6
 ### Which item was purchased first by the customer after they became a member?